Parallel Mapper: The Design of the Algorithm

 \subsection{The Sequential Mapper Algorithm}

 The serial Mapper algorithm can be obtained by a straightforward change of terminology of the topological mapper introduced in Section \ref{sec:Preliminaries and Definitions}.
 To this end, the topological space $X$ is replaced by the data under investigation.
 The lens, or the filter, $f$ is chosen to reflect a certain property of the data.
 Finally, the notion of path-connectedness is replaced by an appropriate notion of clustering.
-This is algorithm is summarized in the Algorithm \ref{seq}.
+This is summarized in the Algorithm \ref{seq}.
+Note that we will refer the mapper graph obtained using Algorithm \ref{seq} by the \textit{sequential Mapper}.